GitTools/GitVersion/docs/input/docs/reference/configuration.md

 To see the effective configuration (defaults and overrides), you can run `gitversion /showConfig`.

-To create your config file just type `gitversion init` in your repo directory after installing via Chocolatey and a minimal `GitVersion.yml` configuration file will be created.
+To create your config file just type `gitversion init` in your repo directory, after [installing].
+A minimal `GitVersion.yml` configuration file will be created.
 Modify this to suit your needs.

 ## Global configuration